sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.orderBook.incompleteExpirationsSince**

 > Earliest block with incomplete expirations;
-> Weight limit might not allow to finish all expirations for a block, so
+> Weight limit might not allow to finish all expirations for a block
-> they might be operated later.
+> so they might be operated later.

 arguments: -